kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Request API Key Step 2" src = "img/opskins_request_api_key_step_2.png">

-Your API key will then be shown to you - along with your 2FA `secret` keep it in hand as you'll also need it depending on what you plan on adding to your website!
+You will then be issued an API key - along with your 2FA `secret` keep it in hand as you'll also need it depending on what you plan on adding to your website!

 > **Note**: If you give your API key to anyone, they can steal all of your items.